Google Consent Mode v2

 - Login to the Gravito Admin Portal.

-- Select the Gravito CMP from the option.
+- Select the Gravito CMP Configurator from the option.

-- On the CMP Config listing page, click the "New" button to create a new CMP.
+- On the CMP Config listing page, click the New Configuration button to create a new CMP Config.

 - Fill in the basic information, then click Next at the bottom-left corner.